BLACK0X80/BLACK-KERNEL/README.md

 - **OSDev.org** for comprehensive documentation and community support
 - **Intel & AMD** for detailed architecture manuals
 - **LLVM/Clang Project** for excellent toolchain support
-- **Early Contributors** who helped shape Prometheus through feedback and code
+- **Early Contributors** who helped shape BLACK-KRENEL through feedback and code
 - **Testing Community** for finding edge cases and improving stability
-- **All Users** who trust Prometheus for their bare-metal projects
+- **All Users** who trust BLACK-KRENEL for their bare-metal projects

 ---